-Establishing paternity is often a crucial issue when an unmarried mother seeks child support or a father wants a legal relationship with a child.
+Establishing paternity is often a crucial issue when an unmarried mother seeks child support or a father wants a legal relationship with a child, even after a divorce for example.

 Pennsylvania Code Rule 1910.15.
 Paternity lays the ground rules for how you can establish paternity in Pennsylvania.
 The main two ways are: